Modernizr/Modernizr/README.md

 a method for exposing the `trigger` functionality.
 Instead, if you'd like to have control over async tests, use the `src/addTest` feature, and any test that you set will automatically expose and trigger the `on` functionality.

-## Deprecation

-These tests are considered deprecated.
-They are not included anymore in the default build and will be removed in the next major version:

-- `touchevents` (in 4.0)
-- `unicode` (in 4.0)

 ## Code of Conduct

 This project adheres to the [Open Code of Conduct](https://github.com/Modernizr/Modernizr/blob/master/.github/CODE_OF_CONDUCT.md).
 By participating, you are expected to honor this code.

 ## License